pattonsgirl/CS3900-AppSoftwareDev/Microservices/Assignment3.md

 Score:  / 5 points

 - Add required fields validation and format validation on CustomerDTO class.
-(1pt)
-- Create Customer entity model class with all required Jakarta persistence annotations and create CustomerRepository for the implementation.
-(1pt)
+(2pt)
-- Create /customers POST endpoint to save customer data in database, and return 201, 400 & 500 HTTP status response in given format.
+- Create /customers POST endpoint to save customer data into database, and return 201, 400 & 500 HTTP status response in given format.
 (2 pt)
 - Fixes of /states GET endpoint to retrieve states from database, and return 200 & 500 HTTP status response in given format.
 (1 pt)

 Feedback: